-As a CRISP teacher resident, you will spend three weeks in July at a middle school in Brooklyn and then 4 days a week from September through June in one of three host middle or high schools on Manhattan's Lower East Side, such as The Dr. Sun Yat Sen School (M.S.
-131).
-You will work closely with your classroom teacher/mentor and your school's senior leadership and science faculty, and receive intensive weekly coaching by your mentor, the CRISP Residency Coach, and NYU's Urban Master Teacher in Science.
+As a CRISP teacher resident, you will spend three weeks in July at a middle school in Brooklyn and then four days a week from September through June in one of three host middle or high schools on Manhattan's Lower East Side, such as The Dr. Sun Yat Sen School (MS 131).
+You'll work closely with your classroom teacher/mentor and your school's senior leadership and science faculty, and receive intensive weekly coaching by your mentor, the CRISP Residency Coach, and NYU's Urban Master Teacher in Science.

 In addition to learning to teach a full class, you will also work with individual students to understand and address their special learning needs.
 You will follow closely and tutor a small group of students and take responsibility for improving their individual academic outcomes.
 Your group will include literacy-challenged students, students with Individualized Education Plans, English language learners, and students from different racial and ethnic backgrounds.

-You will participate, on a weekly or near-weekly basis, in instructional "rounds" led by NYU and school faculty, similar to clinical rounds common in medical education.
+You will participate, on a weekly or near-weekly basis, in instructional rounds led by NYU and school faculty, similar to clinical rounds common in medical education.
 Rounds will visit fellow CRISP residents' classrooms, other learning environments in the host and nearby schools, and community settings, such as the Henry Street Settlement and the New York City Center for Space Science Education.
-Through observation and analysis you will gain perspective on the important dimensions of establishing classroom and laboratory systems, norms, and behavioral habits.
+Through observation and analysis, you'll gain perspective on the important dimensions of establishing classroom and laboratory systems, norms, and behavioral habits.